Riddim

-Riddim is the Jamaican Patois pronunciation of the English word "rhythm".
-In the context of reggae and dancehall, it refers to the instrumental accompaniment to a song and is synonymous with the rhythm section.
+In Jamaican dancehall music, a riddim is the instrumental accompaniment to a song and is synonymous with the rhythm section and of a song's "groove" in its bass and low drum parts.
 Jamaican music genres that use the term consist of the riddim plus the voicing (vocal part) sung by the deejay.
-The resulting song structure is distinctive in many ways.
 A given riddim, if popular, may be used in dozens—or even hundreds—of songs, not only in recordings but also in live performances.

 Since the 1970s, riddims have accompanied reggae music and through the 1980s, more widely known as dancehall.
-As seen in dancehall music, there is a voicing part – sung by the DJ – over some riddim that has probably been widely used in many other songs.
+As seen in dancehall music, there is a voicing part—sung by the DJ—over a riddim that has probably been widely used in many other songs.
 There is a unique establishment in the combination of riddims and voicing.

 By 1993, Jamaica finally established a copyright act, but producers still face difficulty in establishing profit.
 Through proper registration, many artists now work on negotiating their royalties and taking it more seriously.
 The unique nature of dancehall and riddims have been highly influential on the numerous remixes that now circulate throughout R&B and hip-hop music.

 Definition

-Some classic riddims, such as "Nanny Goat" and "Real Rock" both produced by Clement "Coxsone" Dodd, are essentially the accompaniment tracks of the original 1960s reggae songs with those names.
+Some classic riddims, such as "Nanny Goat" and "Real Rock,” both produced by Clement "Coxsone" Dodd, are essentially the accompaniment tracks of the original 1960s reggae songs with those names.
 Since the 1980s, however, riddims started to be originally composed by producers/beatmakers, who give the riddims original names and, typically, contract artists to voice over them.
 Thus, for example, "Diwali" is the name not of a song, but of a riddim created by Steven "Lenky" Marsden, subsequently used as the basis for several songs, such as Sean Paul's "Get Busy" and Bounty Killer's "Sufferer."

 "Riddims are the primary musical building blocks of Jamaican popular songs....
 At any given time, ten to fifteen riddims are widely used in dancehall recordings, but only two or three of these are the now ting (i.e., the latest riddims that everyone must record over if they want to get them played in the dance or on radio)....
 In dancehall performing, those whose timing is right on top of the rhythm are said to be riding di riddim.